tiantiy/shwina.github.io/_posts/2014-11-05-profiling-parallel.md

 is
 [profiling](http://en.wikipedia.org/wiki/Profiling_%28computer_programming%29).

-High-performance computing almost always entails some form of [parallelism](http://en.wikipedia.org/wiki/Parallel_computing).
+High performance computing almost always entails some form of [parallelism](http://en.wikipedia.org/wiki/Parallel_computing).
 And parallel programs are plain hard.
 They're harder to write, harder to debug, and harder to profile.